 Does the BBB Collect Information About Banks?

-The Better Business Bureau does collect information about banks, which can be helpful if you’re interested in opening a new bank account.
+Yes, the Better Business Bureau does collects information about banks, which can be helpful if you’re interested in opening a new bank account.
 For example, you might use BBB ratings to compare small banks vs. large banks or traditional banks against online banks.

 In terms of how financial institutions are governed, the BBB does not play a role.
 Instead, that’s left to the Office of the Comptroller of the Currency (OCC), a federal government entity that’s an independent bureau of the Department of the Treasury.